core-json/core-json/README.md

 - Never use `unsafe`
 - Use a minimal amount of memory
 - Require zero dependencies
-- Additionally offer deserializing into typed structures, when allocations are allowed (adding a dependency on `hashbrown` when `alloc` but not `std`)
+- Additionally offer deserializing into typed structures

 ### Non-Goals